seanhspark/Parallelized-DFT-ORCA/README.md

 ## Citation

 This customized pipeline was developed and used in the study:
-**"A self-driving lab for discovering tunable and soluble organic lasers"**
+**"A self-driving lab for discovering tunable and soluble organic lasers"** Hyun Suk Park, Mahdi Mazaheri, Changhyeok Choi, Han Hao, Davide Avagliano, Eric Isbrandt, Buddhika S. B. Karunathilaka, Chihaya Adachi, Alán Aspuru-Guzik